suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 #  Security Considerations

-This document is about a manifest format protecting and describing how to retrieve, install, and invoke firmware images and as such it is part of a larger solution for delivering software updates to devices.
+This document is about a manifest format protecting and describing how to retrieve, install, and invoke images and as such it is part of a larger solution for delivering software updates to devices.
 A detailed security treatment can be found in the architecture {{RFC9019}} and in the information model {{RFC9124}} documents.

 --- back